 Creutzfeldt-Jakob disease (CJD) is a rare, degenerative, invariably fatal brain disorder.
 Typically, onset of symptoms occurs at about age 60.
-There are three major categories of CJD: sporadic CJD, hereditary CJD, and acquired CJD.
-There is currently no single diagnostic test for CJD.
+There are three major categories of CJD: sporadic (the most common form, in which people do not have any risk factors for the disease); hereditary (in which the person has a family member with the disease and tests positive for a genetic mutation), and acquired (in which the disease is transmitted by exposure to brain and nervous system tissue, usually through certain medical procedures.
+A form called variant CJD can be acquired by eating meat from cattle affected by a disease similar to CJD, called bovine spongiform encephalopathy (commonly called “mad cow” disease).
+Symptoms of CJD include problems with muscular coordination, personality changes including progressive and severe mental impairment, impaired vision that may lead to blindness, and involuntary muscle jerks called myoclonus.
+People eventually lose the ability to move and speak and enter a coma.
+Tests that help in the diagnosis of CJD include electroencephalography (which measures brain waves), detection of certain proteins in the fluid that surrounds the brain and spinal cord, and magnetic resonance imaging..
 The first concern is to rule out treatable forms of dementia such as encephalitis or chronic meningitis.
 The only way to confirm a diagnosis of CJD is by brain biopsy or autopsy.
 In a brain biopsy, a neurosurgeon removes a small piece of tissue from the patient's brain so that it can be examined by a neurologist.
-Because a correct diagnosis of CJD does not help the patient, a brain biopsy is discouraged unless it is need to rule out a treatable disorder.
-While CJD can be transmitted to other people, the risk of this happening is extremely small.
+Because a correct diagnosis of CJD does not help the individual, a brain biopsy is discouraged unless it is need to rule out a treatable disorder. .

-There is no treatment that can cure or control CJD.
+There is no treatment that can cure or control CJD, although studies of a variety of drugs are now in progress.
 Current treatment is aimed at alleviating symptoms and making the patient as comfortable as possible.
 Opiate drugs can help relieve pain, and the drugs clonazepam and sodium valproate may help relieve involuntary muscle jerks.

 being conducted about this condition.